 - Guided global manufacturers through a wide-ranging reduction in force at several of their locations.
 Also, assisted nationwide apparel retailers in numerous workforce reductions, including preparation for bankruptcy

 Before joining Littler, Emilie was an associate in the labor and employment practice of a large regional, multipractice law firm.
+During law school, she was a topics editor on the University of Pittsburgh Law Review.
 Prior to attending law school, she taught English in Shanghai, China, and worked in broadcast marketing at CBS News in New York.